Invisalign® Clear Aligners Columbus

 Flexible, Discreet Braces Designed for Greater Confidence

 While much of the discussion surrounding braces involves their level of visibility, many patients assume they are only meant for children and adolescents.
 The reality is that countless adults want straighter teeth but without the bulky, uncomfortable, and noticeable metal.
-Whether your child needs braces to fix gapped teeth, or you need help to finally do something about your overbite, Invisalign® Clear Aligners in Columbus can offer a flexible, discreet way to ensure greater, daily confidence.
-Let a member of our team know if you are interested in learning more about Invisalign so that we can help.
+Whether your child needs braces to fix gapped teeth, or you need help to finally do something about your overbite, Invisalign® clear aligners in Columbus can offer a flexible, discreet way to ensure greater, daily confidence.
+Let a member of our team at Wigal Orthodontics of Columbus know if you are interested in learning more about Invisalign so that we can help.

 Invisalign consists of customized, clear aligners that gently move teeth in the appropriate direction so that they will line up correctly and produce a healthier, more beautiful smile that works like normal.
 You will receive a series of trays that you will wear (as a set) for 20-22 hours a day, one to two weeks at a time.
 When it’s time to exchange them for the next set, you can expect to see a change in your appearance as your smile grows closer to its final destination.